MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/medicine/benefits.md

 To harness the health benefits of Horse Chestnut for managing CVI, the seeds are the primary part used.
 Extracts, capsules, or topical creams containing standardized aescin levels are common preparations.
 The recommended dosage for Horse Chestnut seed extract is typically 50-150 mg of aescin per day, divided into two or three doses.
 These formulations provide a convenient and standardized way to incorporate the therapeutic compounds of Horse Chestnut into a targeted treatment regimen for chronic venous insufficiency.

-## 9. Reduces Itching and Discomfort
+## 9. Reduces Itching And Discomfort

 Horse Chestnut reduces itching and discomfort thanks to its rich content of aescin, a bioactive compound known for its anti-inflammatory and vasoprotective properties.
 Aescin, predominantly found in the seeds of Aesculus hippocastanum, functions by inhibiting enzymes that break down capillary walls and promoting fluid drainage from surrounding tissues.
 Analysis reveals that Horse Chestnut seeds contain approximately 16-20% aescin, with individual seeds boasting a content ranging from 1.5% to 3%.
 These constituents contribute significantly to the plant's ability to alleviate itching and discomfort by reducing inflammation and promoting blood circulation.